mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

 ---
-title: "Code Review"
+title: "Code review"
-heading: "Code Review at Mattermost"
+heading: "Code review at Mattermost"
 description: "All changes to the Mattermost product must be reviewed.
 Learn about how Mattermost reviews product updates."
 date: 2018-03-06T00:00:00-04:00
 weight: 5